AddstarMC/Prism-Bukkit/README.md

 - Extremely fast.
 Takes a pounding.
 - Extremely configurable.
 - Dozens of extra features you don't get from other plugins.
+- **Requires MySQL** for best performance. sqlite support immature, but available and stable.

 ## Features Detail

 ### Events and Lookup

-- Tracks 46+ player, entity, and world events.
+- Tracks 51+ player, entity, and world events.
 - Includes block changes, container access, item inserts/remove/pickups/drops, entity deaths, shearing, and a LOT more.
 - Related events tracked to causing player, like blocks falling, blocks detaching, trees growing, and much more.
 - Smart logging and rollback of important related data like sign text, sheep color, wolf owner, animal age, villager profession, etc